 Depending on the bones used you will get a different result but always try and use bones from organically or pasture raised animals.
 While a beef bone broth strengthens our constitutional health and is very anchoring, chicken stock stimulates our immune response and is more warming.
 Fish bone stock is often forgotten but is fantastic as both cooking stock and health tonic.

-1. Roast the bones on a baking sheet in the oven at 180 C for 20-30 minutes.
+1. I using raw bones (e.g. beef broth), roast the bones on a baking sheet in the oven at 180 C for 20-30 minutes.
+If you are using leftover roast chicken then no need to roast the bones obviously

 2. Put a splash of olive oil with some salt in a large cooking pot, add the chopped leek, carrots and celery (no need to peel, and vegetable scraps are good too) get them going, not too hot.